 An emergency that impacts a sizable portion of the campus and/or outside community.
-Level 3 emergencies may be single or multi-hazard situations and often require considerable and timely coordination both within and outside the College.
+Level 3 emergencies may be single or multi-hazard situations, and often require considerable and timely coordination both within and outside the College.
 Level 3 emergencies also include imminent events on campus or in the general community that may develop into a major College crisis or a full disaster.
 (Examples: heating plant failure, extended power outage, severe storms, major fire, contagious disease outbreak, domestic water contamination, active violent criminal offense that poses an imminent threat (e.g., active shooter, robbery with a dangerous weapon suspect in the area).
-The Emergency Manager should be notified as soon as possible if a level 3 emergency occurs or is occurring.
-Depending on the type of emergency, upon activation of the Emergency Operations Center (EOC) the Emergency Manager will communicate with a member or members of the
+The Emergency Manager should be notified as soon as possible if a level 3 emergency operations Center (EOC) the Emergency Manager will communicate with a member or members of the